Multiclassing &

 Mariner

-When you are not wearing medium or heavy armor, or using a shield, you have a swimming speed equal to your walking speed, and you gain a +1 bonus to your Armor Class.
+When you are not wearing heavy armor or a shield, you have a swimming speed equal to your walking speed, and you gain a +1 bonus to your Armor Class.

 Melee Marksman

-Having a hostile creature within 5 feet of you doesn't impose disadvantage on your ranged weapon attacks, so long as you are attacking a creature within 5 feet.
+Having a hostile creature within 5 feet of you does not impose disadvantage on your ranged weapon attacks, so long as you are attacking a target within 5 feet.

 Mountaineer

-When you are not wearing medium or heavy armor, or using a shield, you have a climbing speed equal to your walking speed, and you gain a +1 bonus to your Armor Class.
+So long as you are not wearing heavy armor or a shield, you have a climbing speed equal to your walking speed, and you gain a +1 bonus to your Armor Class.

 Mounted Warrior